 UPEI has exchange agreements with a number of universities outside of Canada.

 Every year, Maclean's, a national weekly current affairs magazine, publishes a ranking of Canadian universities based on a variety of factors such as class size, research funding, and student and faculty awards.
-In 2011, UPEI tied for fourth place in the primarily undergraduate category.
+In 2013, UPEI tied for fifth place in the primarily undergraduate category.

 Quick Facts about UPEI